DuhaY/App-Reco/README.md

 # App-Reco
-Repository for app recommendation project that uses RAWG API.
+Repository for a MVC app recommendation project that uses RAWG API.